peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

- * <i>obj</i>: An arbitrary object to convert to a CBOR object. <b>NOTE:</b>For security reasons, an application should, whenever possible, not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as  `int` or `String
-        ` ) and/or to plain-old-data types (POCO or POJO types) within the ontrol of the application.
-If the plain-old-data type references other ata types, those types should likewise meet either criterion above.
+ * <i>obj</i>: An arbitrary object to convert to a CBOR object.<b>NOTE:</b> For security reasons, an application should, whenever possible, not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as `int`  or `String`  ) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+If the plain-old-data type references other data types, those types should likewise meet either criterion above.

  * <i>mapper</i>: An object containing optional converters to convert objects of certain types to CBOR objects.